CloudCannon/documentation/_drafts/url-and-code-front-matter-editors.md

 * Improved sync speeds
 * Large CSVs are loaded faster
+* Rotation on jpeg images is applied on upload
 * Switch editor state and context menu text is no longer set to brand color
 * Credit card failure messages on change plan more obvious
 * Clicking remove in the CSV editor removes the last row